Hearing aid care

 Aftercare is part of your treatment plan

 At Alto, aftercare is not treated as an optional extra.
-It is part of the ongoing care included in your treatment plan.
+It is part of the ongoing care included in your hearing aid treatment plan.

-That matters because successful hearing care is rarely just about the hearing aids themselves.
-It is also about how well they are fitted, how carefully they are adjusted and how supported you feel as you use them in everyday life.
+That matters because successful hearing care is not just about the hearing aids themselves.
+It also depends on how well they are fitted and verified, how carefully they are adjusted and how supported you feel as you use them in everyday life.

 Included support